Andreoliveira85/My-data-machine-learning-portfolio/README.md

 This gives a *shape* -> `(batch_size, max_len_of_a_sentence)`.

-The clues correspond to a number that you will have to assign for each word token.
+The clues correspond to a number that we will have to assign for each word token.

 The zeros correspond to what are called [*padded_sequences*](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/sequence/pad_sequences) which allow all word sequences to have the same length (mandatory for your algorithm).